HouzuoGuo/laitos/README.md

 - <strong>Independent</strong> - reliable stand-alone operation, no need for additional softwares.

 <strong>Did you know?</strong> laitos has a cool component that gets you modern & rich web experience on nostalgic computers that run Windows 98!
-Explore more in the comprehensive [Feature List](https://github.com/HouzuoGuo/laitos/wiki/Feature-list).
+Explore more in the comprehensive [component list](https://github.com/HouzuoGuo/laitos/wiki/Component-list).

 ## Get Started
 Download ready-to-use [latest release](https://github.com/HouzuoGuo/laitos/releases).